-A name recognition activity with salt, glue and watercolour art!
+A fun and fascinating name recognition activity with a salt, glue and watercolour experiment!

 This was our first time doing salt, glue and watercolour art, and the hooligans and I had so much fun with the process!
 This is a terrific art technique for kids to learn letter and name recognition while getting creative, but it can be used purely as an art project or simple science activity as well.

 If you’re looking for an activity that’s fun, engaging, and that covers a lot of educational ground, this one is great.
 The supply list is really basic too, so you can pull it all together in just a few minutes using items you have around the house.

 Skill-building and learning:

 This activity is jam-packed with teaching and learning opportunities!